edwudw/comp6080-ass2-backend/README.md

 ## Other notes

-Note: You are welcome to use `virtualenv` to isolate these dependencies to the particular project.
+* You are welcome to use `virtualenv` to isolate these dependencies to the particular project.
 This is not required in this course, though, and is not required.
+* If you get "Address already in use" error, try changing the line `app.run(debug=True)` to `app.run(debug=True, port=XXXX)` with a random port number between 10000 and 50000.
+This line is in `run.py`